In these FAQs on SFC License Type 9, we provide guidance on SFC asset management regulation

-In the 1st of these 3 articles, "New Requirements For Disclosure Of Material Non-Public Price Sensitive Information (MNPI): A Guide For Hong Kong Listed Companies", we provide guidance for listed companies and their directors on how to handle insider information with a view to complying with regulatory requirements in relation to insider information.
-In the 2nd of these 3 articles, Price Sensitive Information and the Market Misconduct Tribunal: A Guide to Defending SFC Enforcement Action, we provide guidance on responding to SFC enforcement action alleging mishandling of insider information.
+In the 1st of these 3 articles, Disclosure Of Material Non-Public Price Sensitive Information (MNPI): A Guide For Hong Kong Listed Companies, we provide guidance for listed companies and their directors on how to handle insider information with a view to complying with regulatory requirements in relation to insider information.
+In the 2nd of these 3 articles, Inside Information and the Market Misconduct Tribunal: A Guide to Defending SFC Enforcement Action, we provide guidance on responding to SFC enforcement action alleging mishandling of insider information.

 Table of Contents

 Under the Securities and Futures Ordinance (“SFO”), the Market Misconduct Tribunal Market Misconduct Tribunal is responsible for adjudicating allegations of misconduct (“market misconduct”), including (i) allegations of failures by listed companies and their directors to disclose insider information , (ii) allegations of the disclosure of false or misleading information, whether by listed companies and their directors or by others seeking to influence the market, (iii) allegations of trades undertaken to manipulate the market, and (iv) allegations of insider dealing insider dealing.